coddingtonbear/django-mailbox/docs/topics/mailbox_types.rst

 name as a query paremeter to the uri.
 For example, if your mailbox has a folder named ``myarchivefolder`` that you would like to copy messages to after processing, add ``?archive=myarchivefolder`` to the end of the URI.
-Also if you want to fetch new emails from imap folder  other than 'INBOX' (for example, Myfolder) you could specify another uri query parameter: ``?folder=Myfolder``.
+Also if you want to get new emails from imap folder  other than 'INBOX' (for example, Myfolder) you could specify another uri query parameter: ``?folder=Myfolder``.

 For a verbose example, if you have an account named